-Presto entered the food dehydrator market in 2012 with an innovative line of Dehdro® food dehydrators that were unique to the industry.
+Presto entered the dehydrator market in 2012 with a contemporary line of Dehydro™ food dehydrators that were unique to the industry.
 Not only were they beautifully styled, they were also easy to store.
-The ingenious design allowed the trays to nest inside each other when not in use, enabling them to be stored in a fraction of the space that was required for competitive products.
+The ingenious design allowed the trays to nest inside one another when not in use, enabling them to be stored in a fraction of the space that was required for competitive products.

-In 2014, the single-serve coffee revolution was in full swing when Presto unveiled the non-electric MyJo® single serve coffee maker.
+In 2014 the single-serve coffee craze was in full swing when Presto unveiled the non-electric MyJo® single serve coffee maker.
 It offered the convenience of an expensive brewer at a fraction of the price.
 With access to hot water or a microwave, the compact coffee brewer could go anywhere—home, work, school, even camping.

 A novel solution to an age-old problem attracted media attention to National Presto in 2017 with the launch of its 6- and 8-quart traveling slow cooker line.
-Cleverly designed like nothing else on the market, the Nomad™ Traveling Slow Cooker resembles a picnic cooler with a swing-up handle that make it easy to carry.
-The wide-profile base minimizes the possibility of tip-over and a locking lid that seals tight ensures spill-proof transportation.
+Cleverly designed like nothing else on the market, the Nomad™ Traveling Slow Cooker features a "picnic cooler-style" shape with a swing-up handle that makes it easy to carry.
+The wide-profile base minimizes the possibility of tip-over, and the locking lid seals tight to ensure spill-proof transportation.

-In another major event in 2017, National Presto Industries, Inc. launched the the first major advancement in dry chemical fire extinguisher technology in sixty years.
-The Rusoh® Eliminator® portable fire extinguisher is revolutionary because it is self-serviceable and self-reloadable making it more reliable and economical than competitive extinguishers.
+In another major event in 2017, National Presto Industries, Inc. launched the Rusoh® Eliminator® portable fire extinguisher—the first major advancement in dry chemical fire extinguisher technology in sixty years.
+The revolutionary product is self-serviceable and self-reloadable making it more reliable and economical than competitive extinguishers.

 Predicting the needs of consumers and then fulfilling those needs through consistent product innovation and quality manufacturing has been the objective of National Presto Industries for over 100 years, and it will continue to be in the years ahead.